Unless you’re extremely lucky and interviews are flooding in, you’ll need to do a lot of work to get more executive job interviews.

 - Get people within the company to recommend you to hiring managers.

 - Find out about and pursue good-fit opportunities early in the recruiting process.

 Based on your initial company research, you should have identified key people at your target companies to directly network with, or network your way to.

 As noted earlier, many companies have employee referral programs to reward internal people who bring in good hires.
 It’s in their best interest to introduce you to hiring decision makers at their company.

 7. Be Visible Online

-LinkedIn is the most important place for you to be found online and social network, but don’t stop there.
+LinkedIn is the most important place for you to be found online and network, but don’t stop there.

 They’re looking for diverse, accurate information about you and “social proof” online to back up the claims you’ve made in your personal marketing content.

 8. Self-Google to Monitor for Digital Dirt

-Protect your online reputation by keeping an eye on what executive recruiters and employers will find when they Google your name.
+Protect your online reputation by keeping an eye on what people will find when they Google your name.